ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 We developed a new curriculum involving not only rOpenSci staff but also champions,  mentors, and individuals from other communities, which has strengthened the connections between rOpenSci and others in our shared ecosystem.

 We also published all the training material with open licenses.
 This has enabled other organizations, such as The Netherlands eScience Center, to adapt and reuse our materials for training mentors for their own fellows programs.
+If you use our training materials, please consider [tell us by sharing your use case](/usecases/).

 Overall, the rOpenSci Champions Program successfully trained participants in essential skills for their role as champions and mentors while fostering engagement and collaboration in open-source research software development.